chutepal/ThreeJs/README.md

 # WebGL compatibility check
 Even though this is becoming less and less of a problem, some devices or browsers may still not support WebGL 2.
 Refer to check WebGL compatibility: https://threejs.org/docs/index.html#manual/en/introduction/WebGL-compatibility-check

+# Lights

+## Ambient light
+It is the environmental ligh that comes from all directions e.g. Room light

+## Directional light
+That comes from a particular direction e.g. Sunlight

+## Spot light
+Emits the light in the form of a cone